 At all times during a divorce and beyond, the court will focus on the child’s best interests.
 If your child’s needs have reduced over time, you can request for a decrease in your child support obligations.
 On the contrary, if the child’s needs have increased and the existing support payments are falling short in meeting those needs, the custodial parent may request the court to modify child support and increase your payment obligations.

 The court will determine your child support payments while taking into account the number of children you have to look after.
 If you are required to care for additional children later on, you can seek a modification of the current child support order to reduce your payments.
 That’s because every child needs a share of your financial assistance.
-The goal of the court will be bring a fair balance in your child support obligations by relating it to your number of dependants.
+The goal of the court will be bring a fair balance in your child support obligations by relating it to your number of dependents.

 As the non-custodial parent, if you are incarcerated, your child support obligations do not automatically end.
 On the contrary, the court may require you to make up for the missed payments later on with interest.
 But if your financial circumstances have changed for worse following your incarceration, you have a right to ask the court to reduce your support payments through a child support modification order.